SciML/DiffEqDevDocs.jl/docs/src/index.md

 interface, and makes your package compatible with the add-on tools (sensitivity analysis, parameter estimation, etc).
-Note that, in order for the method to be used as a default, one is required to move their package to the JuliaDiffEq organization so that way common maintenance (such as fixing deprication warnings, updating tests to newer versions, and emergency fixes / disabling) can be allowed by JuliaDiffEq members.
-However, the lead developer of the package maintains administrative control, and thus any change to the core algorithms by other JuliaDiffEq members will only be given through PRs.
+Note that, in order for the method to be used as a default, one is required to move their package to the SciML organization so that way common maintenance (such as fixing deprication warnings, updating tests to newer versions, and emergency fixes / disabling) can be allowed by SciML members.
+However, the lead developer of the package maintains administrative control, and thus any change to the core algorithms by other SciML members will only be given through PRs.

 Even if you don't have the time to contribute new solver algorithms or add-on tools, there's always ways to help!
 Improved plot recipes and new series recipes are